Header

 The album closes with "Make it right", a more commercial and accessible number with a strong Motown like string arrangement.

-In retrospect, it is perhaps obvious when listening to this album that Buckley would not find the commercial success he needed though it.
+In retrospect, it is perhaps obvious when listening that Buckley would not find the commercial success he needed through to this album.
 Here, he is reaching out to a whole new audience (once again) while potentially alienating those who had stuck with him thus far.
 Those who enjoy the funky R&B which this album is heavily influenced by may well find this album to be highly enjoyable.
 Prog fans, and even those who appreciate Buckley's previous works, should however approach with caution.

 Latest members reviews